 Although you can’t do anything about the past, you can do something about the future.
 Monitor your children and see if there is a pattern.
 If you can identify a pattern, break the cycle, and put something positive in its place.

 A positive thought is that sibling bullying is a lot easier to deal with than other forms of bullying.
 A lot of parents take comfort in the fact that they can discipline their child when something is wrong, rather than wait for the parent of the other child to take action.
-Sibling bullying is a common form of bullying, but that does not make it right.
-Children need to keep their hands and other objects to themselves.
-For some children, this is a lot easier said than done.

 If you find yourself in this situation, it will be in your best interest to stop everything and find out what the issue is between your children.
 Dealing with the issue early on can help to prevent any escalation, and even save the sibling dynamic from turning into adult sibling bullying when your children are older.

-A recent study, published in September 2014, spanning about 7,000 people in the United Kingdom, revealed that those bullied by brothers or sisters were more likely to suffer from depression, anxiety and self harm than those who weren’t bullied.
+A recent study, published in September 2014, which surveyed about 7,000 people in the United Kingdom, revealed that those bullied by brothers or sisters were more likely to suffer from depression, anxiety and self-harm than those who weren’t bullied.

 “In contrast, sibling bullying is neglected by researchers, clinicians, and policymakers.”

 The researchers, led by Lucy Bowes from the University of Oxford, said that tools that already exist to improve sibling relationships should also be tested for effectiveness.

-For this study, the researchers followed 6,928 children from the UK.
-The children were asked if they were bullied by their siblings at age 12 and then were evaluated for tendencies for depression, anxiety and self harm at age 18.
+For this study the researchers followed the children.
+They were asked if they were bullied by their siblings at age 12 and then were evaluated for tendencies for depression, anxiety and self-harm at age 18.